DayNKnight/ProcessHackerTrimmer/README.md

       example string

-I made this to be able to use the Process Hacker string dump with the rank_strings command that is in the FlareVM for FireEye.
+I made this to be able to use the Process Hacker string dump with the rank_strings command that is in the FlareVM from FireEye.

 ## Issues: